cortexlabs/cortex/docs/apis/apis.md

 ## Custom Request Handlers

-API endpoints can be customized by providing a request handler.
-Request handlers can be used to prepare request payloads before being passed to model for inference and modify model predictions before they are served.
+Request handlers are used to decouple the interface of an API endpoint from its model.
+A `pre_inference` request handler can be used to modify request payloads before they is sent to the model.
+A `post_inference` request handler can be used to modify model predictions before they are served from the API endpoint.

 See [request handlers](request-handlers.md) for a detailed guide.